Tolcapone: Pharmacokinetics

 Tolcapone is quickly absorbed from the gut to about 85%.
 It has an absolute bioavailability of 65%, which is only slightly decreased when taken with food.
 The substance reaches highest blood plasma concentrations after about two hours.
 When in the bloodstream, it is almost completely (>99.9%) bound to plasma proteins, primarily albumin.
 The main inactivation step is glucuronidation; other processes are methylation by COMT, hydroxylation by CYP3A4 and CYP2A6 with subsequent oxidation to a carboxylic acid, and possibly a minor path with reduction to an amine with subsequent acetylation.

 The half-life of tolcapone is two to three hours, the volume of distribution (Vd) being 0.3 L/kg (21 L in an average 70 kg person).
 60% of the metabolites are excreted via the urine and 40% via the feces.
 Only 0.5% of the drug are excreted in unchanged form via the urine.

 99% of tolcapone is in monoanionic form in the body because the physiological pH is 7.4.
 Tolcapone penetrates the blood–brain barrier much better than two other nitrocatechols, nitecapone and entacapone, because it has higher lipophilicity due to its R-substituent.
 Partition coefficients quantify the ability of the molecule to cross the blood–brain barrier.
 LogPIdce= 0.2, –1.4, –0.4 for tolcapone, nitecapone and entacopone respectively.
 Partition coefficients in this case were measured in 1,2-dichloroethane/H2O solution which caused molecules to be in ionized form.
 There is no current explanation for how these charged molecules permeate the blood–brain barrier.

+Tolcapone has been said to enter the central nervous system only minimally and hence would appear to be peripherally selective.
+However, tolcapone is more lipophilic than other COMT inhibitors like entacapone and may be more likely to cross the blood–brain barrier (BBB).
+A imaging study in humans found that tolcapone also inhibited COMT in the brain to a significant degree.